Incorporating manual therapy

 Walt Fritz, PT’s Podcasts, Videos, and Articles

-Over the past few years I’ve been fortunate enough to participate in a number of podcasts and interviews that are available for listening.
-They range from voice/swallowing-specific, to more general interviews that speak to various aspects of the manual therapy work that I teach.
-Strongly represented are principles of the patient-centered model, shared decision-making, a blended multifactorial-explained model, all of which move forward from older tissue-specific models of manual therapy.
-Also included are published articles I’ve written to better define this work.
+Over the past few years, I’ve been fortunate enough to participate in a number of podcasts and interviews that are available for listening.
+They range from voice/swallowing-specific to more general interviews that speak to various aspects of the manual therapy work that I teach.
+Strongly represented are principles of the patient-centered model, shared decision-making, and a blended multifactorial-explained model, all moving forward from older tissue-specific models of manual therapy.
+Also included are published articles I’ve written to define this work better.

 Rob Klienberg, PT, invited me to an interview for his website, Rock the Recovery.
 Our talk centered around my history at a physical therapist and my creation of the Foundations in Manual Therapy: Voice and Swallowing Disorders seminar.
 You can read the interview here

-I’ve been a long time admirer of The Thinking Practitioner podcast, and the work of Whitney Lowe and Til Lucau.
-Til asked me to chime on dealing with chronic cough with a real patient, in this case massage and manual therapy educator Ruth Warner.
+I’ve been a long-time admirer of The Thinking Practitioner podcast and the work of Whitney Lowe and Til Lucau.
+Til asked me to talk about dealing with chronic cough with a real patient, such as massage and manual therapy educator Ruth Warner.
 You can watch the podcast here on YouTube.

-I was honored to be asked by Judy Rodman, renown performer and vocal coach, to talk about my work on her podcast, All Things Vocal.
+I was honored to be asked by Judy Rodman, a renowned performer and vocal coach, to talk about my work on her podcast, All Things Vocal.

 https://youtu.be/jJubFqFQod8